dil-atota/ai-assisted-coding-training/prompt-library/workflow-prompts/5-feedback-request-review.md

        - Push the changes
      - If the changes doesn't make sense
        - Add a comment to them explaining why you think they should not be applied
-       - Use [AI comment] prefix in your comments
+       - Use [AI comment] prefix in your comments and reference relevant guidelines
 5. **Decide in next action**
    - If you implemented changes based on the received code review comments, go back to step 3, and request a new code review
    - If you did not implemented any changes based on the received code review comments, give this answer: